Texas House Bill 3979: Reactions

 The American Historical Association voiced their disapproval of both HB 3979 and its companion bill—Senate Bill 2202, in a May 19, 2021 letter to Texas Lt.
 Governor Dan Patrick and members of the Texas Senate.
 The AHA's letter raised concerns that both HB 3979 and its companion bill—Senate Bill 2202—prohibit "difficult, controversial questions" that are "standard content required in Advanced Placement and dual-enrollment American history courses offered at the high school level."
 In dual-enrollment programs, high school teachers must teach both college and high school level material.
 This could lead to Texas high school courses losing Advanced Placement accreditation.
 As well, the performance of Texas AP students, and those in the dual-enrollment program—which gives high school students college credit for qualified work—could be compromised.
 These two programs—AP and dual-enrollment—could become defunct.

 Outside of groups and organizations, the public is also vehemently against HB 3979 because it is white-washing American history by removing content having to do with slavery, the mistreatment of Native Americans, inequalities based on race, gender, and religion.
 There have been many protests in response to the bill passing.

 School districts and teachers have found HB 3979 difficult to comprehend.
 In October 2021, the Carroll Independent School District school board made recommendations on elementary school curricula, based on their interpretation of the Texas critical race theory, which would require books about the Holocaust to be balanced with ones "that [have] other perspectives."
 The district's superintendent, experts on education policy, and state senator Bryan Hughes deny that the bill will affect the presentation of factual material.

+The law, and confusion over how to enforce it, led to many book challenges.
+In October 2021, Texas Representative Matt Krause distributed a list to Texas school superintendents containing 850 books having to do with race, sexuality, and history which might "make students feel discomfort".
+In November 2021, Governor Greg Abbott publicized his investigation into pornography and obscenity accessible to kids in school libraries.
+Following the investigations by Krause and Abbott, a San Antonio district removed more than 400 books in December 2021.